Kevin-MrYe/Data_Collection_Pipeline/README.md

 Usually, Cron jobs run using the local time defined in the system.
 Sometime we may prefer to run the Cron job in a different timezone without necessarily changing the server's time and date.
 By setting TZ = Europe/London, this project will run the scraper at 10:00 everyday at London timezone.

 ## 8.Conclusion
+This project starts with basic class design, and has gone through web scraping, unit testing, containerization, cloud deployment, application monitoring, visualization, and automation tasks.
+Having achieved a truly automated scraper, it was exciting to successfully complete this project.
+Many difficulties have finally been overcome, and I need to thank Aicore engineers for their guidance and explanations about questions from Aicore mates.

 ## 9.Future Improvements